coordt/labtest/docs/builtin_build_process.rst

 After LabTest runs your build command inside your build environment, everything should be ready to build the Docker image.

-.. _builtin_build_build_the_docker_image:

 Build the Docker image
 ======================

-To build the Docker image, LabTest runs the command specified in :ref:`container_build_command_config_option`\ .
+To build the Docker image, LabTest runs the command specified in :ref:`configuration:container_build_command`\ .
 The default is usually fine.
 The image is stored on the Laboratory server, which makes running and updating it a bit faster.